BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    The 18th century Scottish philosopher David Hume said the answer is to be a public intellectual.
+    The 18th century Scottish philosopher David Hume had an oddly specific answer: be a public intellectual.
-    Hume drew a distinction between the academic philosopher, cloistered in an ivory tower, and the public intellectual.
+    Hume contrasted the academic philosopher - cloistered in an ivory tower, and the public intellectual - who spoke to the people.
 </p>

 <p>